Why Employee Retention is the Key to Success.

 Employee retention and turnover is an important factor for many firms.
 Employing the best people that are able to provide the most value is key to growing a business and delivering stellar results.
 Turnover is costly as there are large expenses in finding new people and training them for the job.
-It could cost up to 30% of the worker's yearly salary to fill a position.
+It could cost up to 30% of the worker’s yearly salary to fill a position.
 Highly skilled workers can be tough to find, especially for a job with specific requirements.
 Companies need to protect and maintain this valuable asset once they have it.
-Unfortunately, this is not always the case and firms lose good people to their competitors.
-There are several things to think about employee retention and avoiding turnover.
+Unfortunately, this is not always the case, and firms lose good people to their competitors.
+There are several things to consider to increase employee retention and avoid turnover.

 Strategies to Reduce Turnover